nakedbot/open-to/_posts/2017-04-10-turn-flickr-into-a-telescope.md

 # POSTS LIST on frontpage
 class:       "style1"                               # config bg-color to post list card (1 to 5)
 list-image:  "/assets/images/pic10.jpg"             # config image to post list card (1 to 15 are generic colors and will fit with anything used if no images can be found)
-description: Researchers turned images on Flickr into a truely extraordinary image of a comets path.
+description: Researchers use images on Flickr to accurately determine a comet's path.

 # POST HEADER in this post
 header-image:            # config image to post header